kfilippenok/tildy/README.md

 ### provider-name [String]

 You can specify provider name.
 You will need this when saving images.
-Can be used in conjunction with **provider**.
+Can be used in conjunction with [provider](#provider).

 Example:
 ```